coopermaa/awesome-rack/README.md

   * [Reel::DSL](https://github.com/celluloid/reel-dsl/) - Minimalist Reel CRUD/WS/SSE endpoint routing.
 Supports URI-based HTTP/S requests, and Web Sockets
    & Server Sent Events.
 Influenced by Angelo and Sinatra.
   * [Angelo](https://github.com/kenichi/angelo) - Sinatra-like DSL for Reel that supports WebSockets and SSE in their own thread, called "cells" (or actors).
+Angelo uses Celluloid, Celluloid::IO.
+Angelo replaces [Sinatra::Synchrony](https://github.com/kyledrake/sinatra-synchrony) which is a very small extension for Sinatra Powered by EventMachine and EM-Synchrony that dramatically improves the concurrency of your web application.
 * [Unicorn](http://bogomips.org/unicorn.git) - Rack HTTP server for fast clients and Unix.
 Mostly wriiten in pure Ruby.
 Provides `unicorn` - a rackup-like command to launch the Unicorn HTTP server (it uses Rack::Builder DSL) and `unicorn_rails` - a script/server-like command to launch the Unicorn HTTP server